-Our goal in this blog post is to share with you typical Soft-Tissue Injuries following a Car Accident, natural therapies you can do at home to help and what where you can go to get checked out by an experienced Car Accident Injury Doctor if you are still experiencing pain.
+Our goal in this blog post is to share with you common Soft-Tissue Injuries following an Auto Accident, natural therapies you can do at home to help, and what where you can go to get checked out by an experienced Car Accident Injury Doctor if you are still experiencing pain.

-- Acute tissue-injuries immediately follow an event like a Car Accident or Sports Injury and are the injuries this post speaks to.
+- Acute tissue-injuries immediately follow an event like a Car Wreck or Sports Injury and are the injuries this post speaks to.

 Typical Soft Tissue Injuries Following A Car Accident

 Any injuries to the body's “soft” areas (ligaments, tendons, and muscles) are classified as soft-tissue injuries.

 Soft tissue injuries can cause great pain and discomfort in the form of soreness, swelling, bruising, and stiffness.
 These types of injuries are common in car accidents because of the impact of the collisions between vehicles.

 - Sprains: damage to a ligament due to the overextension of a joint.
 Tendons are fibrous cords of tissue that attach muscles to the bone.
 The usual symptoms of a strain include localized pain in the area of impact, ongoing muscle spasm, muscle weakness and nerve weakness, localized swelling, inflammation, and cramping.

 - Contusions: A contusion is a bruise caused by a direct blow, crushing underlying muscle fibers and connective tissue without breaking the skin, the bruise is a pooling of blood underneath the skin.
 A contusion can result from falling or being slammed into a steering wheel, console or even your seat belt during car accidents.